top of page

 Homage to Dorothy Parker

-Millennial Academia II
+Millennial Academia

 And Oh, the green lawns of Manicuria, the uniform haircuts!